 The radiator air vent, or air valve (also called a steam vent or steam valve), is used only in one-pipe steam boiler systems.
 It is usually located at the end of the radiator opposite the supply pipe, about halfway up or higher towards the top.
-Many air vents are bullet-shaped, but they can be many different shapes and sizes, or get covered to make them more visually appealing.
+Many air vents are bullet-shaped, but they can be many different shapes and sizes.
+They can also be concealed by a decorative radiator cover.
 Don't confuse the air vent with the control valve (supply valve), which is connected to the supply pipe.
 Unlike the control valve, the air vent does not have a knob because it works completely without human intervention (when it works, that is).

 How a Steam Radiator Air Valve Works